Frequently Asked Questions

 Each person experiences Association in a unique way.
 We do not require a set amount of time or involvement.
 Each Associate must determine for her/himself how they are able to help carry out the mission of the community.
 This could be within family, workplace, community – there are many opportunities open to Associates.

 How do I find out about these opportunities?

-Each Associate and Sister receives regular mailings from the Communications office, Leadership Council, Spirituality Center and of course, the Associate Office.
+Each Associate and Sister receives regular emails and mailings from the Communications office, Leadership Council, Spirituality Center and of course, the Associate Office.
 These mailings share information about retreats, volunteer opportunities, prayer requests and so much more.

 What does it cost?

 There are no dues.
 This is a spiritual relationship and Associates are in no way a part of financial decisions or support.
 The community provides a budget for the Associate Office and there is an SC Associate in Mission Fund into which an Associate or others can donate.
 But there are no financial responsibilities.

 Nothing is mandatory except for Associates to help in their own way to carry out the mission.
 Candidates learn about this mission during the formation process when they journey with a Companion.
 But there is an expectation that each Associate will stay connected in some way with the community through prayer, gatherings, etc.